Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UuhHtf0yr64.md

 # [July 13th, 2021 Livestream](../2021-07-13.md)
 ## Q&A: Any chance we can get another Body Slot?
 https://www.youtube.com/watch?v=UuhHtf0yr64
-This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Two body slots, maybe?](./yt-1r0kKFc_mW4.md) [https://www.youtube.com/watch?v=1r0kKFc_mW4](https://www.youtube.com/watch?v=1r0kKFc_mW4)
+This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Why don't you want us to equip the Blade Runners and Jetpack at the same time?](./yt-HC83odaoVd0.md) [https://www.youtube.com/watch?v=HC83odaoVd0](https://www.youtube.com/watch?v=HC83odaoVd0)

 ### Topics